bitranox/rst_include/README.rst

 build_docs.sh, build_docs.cmd and build_docs.py as examples. (they all do the same, just different versions)

-The travis.yml builds the Documentation on every run, so You can be sure that there are no Errors.
+The travis.yml builds the Documentation on every run, so You can be sure that there are no Errors. rst_include does only work on python > 3.5.2

-rst_include does only work with python3.5 or newer - it can be installed on earlier versions for easier handling with travis matrix, but will return with exitcode 0 and doing nothing.

 `100% code coverage <https://codecov.io/gh/bitranox/rst_include>`_, mypy static type checking, tested under `Linux, OsX, Windows and Wine <https://travis-ci.org/bitranox/rst_include>`_, automatic daily builds  and monitoring